wx-chevalier/Awesome-Lists-and-CheatSheets/Web/DevPractices/Builder/Webpack-Links.md

 * [WEBPACK - THE GOOD PARTS](https://presentations.survivejs.com/webpack-the-good-parts/#/00): What is Webpack, Developing, Building, Assets, Bundle/code Splitting, Analysis, Optimizing.

+- [2018-Webpack Basics](https://dev.to/kayis/webpack-basics): Many people seem to like Webpack and use it for their everyday web bundling process.

 # Configuration: 基础配置

 ## Modularity: 模块化